 4. Cloves may alleviate tooth pain

 One of the most notable potential pain-relieving benefits of cloves is their ability to help with toothaches due to the eugenol they contain, which acts as a natural antiseptic.
-In fact, one study found they work better at relieving pain, inflammation, would healing, and infection than another common option.
+In fact, one study found they work better at relieving pain, inflammation, wound healing, and infection than another common option.

 5. Cloves may help with inflammation